TypeFox/monaco-languageclient/README.md

 ### May 2023 (v6.0.0)

 Updated to `monaco-vscode-api` `1.78.5` and therefore retired `MonacoServices`.
-It is replaced by `initServices` that makes configration of services exposed by `monaco-vscode-api` handy and still allows the definition of own services as [outlined here](https://github.com/CodinGame/monaco-vscode-api#monaco-standalone-services).
+It is replaced by `initServices` that makes configration of services exposed by `monaco-vscode-api` handy and still allows the definition of own services as [outlined here](https://github.com/CodinGame/monaco-vscode-api#monaco-standalone-services) and these can be passed as `userServices` in `initServices`.

 ### April 2023 (v5.0.0)